toddwestley/Operate-Flightgear-by-bike-on-a-R-Pi-5/README.md

 The bike is fixed to a trainer stand.
 I built a standing desk from 8020 extrusions.
 I adorned the extrusions with part of an old shelf.
 I use a plastic cover over the keyboard.
 You can try my scheme without the plastic shield if you are good at not breaking a sweat.
 Also, I ride in the basement, facing a screen that is the Pi 5’s display next to two fans.
 One is for my comfort; the second is to blow sweat away from my bike’s bottom bracket.
 Again, if you don’t sweat you can ignore these features.

-I wrote a script that executes a modified version of gatttool (the modified gatttool now requires elevated privileges: i.e sudo) that translate the speed of your bike’s rear wheel into a joystick throttle position.
+I wrote a scriptS that executes a modified version of gatttool (the modified gatttool now requires elevated privileges: i.e sudo) that translate the speed of your bike’s rear wheel into a joystick throttle position.

 Gatttool was created by downloading the distribution of blueZ-5.66  – “bluez-5.66.tar.xz” -→”http://www.kernel.org/pub/linux/bluetooth/bluez-5.66.tar.xz”  This was  expanded.
 From the directory formed by the expansion of bluez-5.66, I executed the following commands:
 	./configure –enable-depricated